timescale/docs/timescaledb/tutorials/ingest-real-time-websocket-data.md

 Now that the websocket connection is set up, you can use the `on_event` function to ingest data into the database.

-Usually, when you ingest data into a transactional database, ingesting a thousand records in one transaction is faster than ingesting them in a thousand transactions.
-Because TimescaleDB is a transactional database, it creates a new transaction whenever you try to insert a new record.
-This means that it's better to insert data records in a batch, so you can ingest multiple records in a single transaction.
-This approach means you can achieve higher ingest rates than if you were to insert data records one-by-one.

-When you insert data in batches, as opposed to one record at a time, the database spends less time managing the connection, and transactions,  so ingestion becomes faster overall.
+When you ingest data into a transactional database like TimescaleDB, it is more efficient to insert data in batches rather than inserting data row-by-row.
+Using one transaction to insert multiple rows can significantly increase the overall ingest capacity and speed of your TimescaleDB instance.

 ### Batching in memory
 A common practice to implement batching is to store new records in memory